ImageMagick/Usage-Markdown/formats/index.md

 There are two major methods you can use for this, using [Alpha Background Operator](../masking/#alpha_background) to just handle fully-transparent pixels only, or using a [Fuzz Factor with Transparency](../color_basics/#fuzz_alpha) type operation to also map near-semi-transparent colors to fully-transparent-black.

-For example here I take the fuzzy shadowed "`a.png`" image we generated above and replace all pixels that are within 20% of full transparency.
+For example, here I take the fuzzy shadowed "`a.png`" image we generated above and replace all pixels that are within 20% of full transparency.

 ~~~
 convert a.png  -fuzz 10% -transparent none  a_compress.png